Advertisement

 • Take lenses out before removing make-up.

-Although uncommon, soft lenses, in particular, can change colour when exposed to chemicals in diagnostic eye drops and to drugs which are secreted into tears.
-For example, rifampicin (used to treat tuberculosis and to help prevent meningococcal disease) is secreted into the tears after it is swallowed, staining the tears and lenses orange.
+Although uncommon, soft lenses, in particular, can change colour when exposed to chemicals in diagnostic eye drops and to medicines which are secreted into tears.
+For example, rifampicin (a type of antibiotic) is secreted into the tears after it is swallowed, staining the tears and lenses orange.

-Some medications such as diuretics, antihistamines, decongestants and anticholinergics may cause dry, red eyes.
-Other drugs can also cause eye irritation or change the effectiveness of the lens.
+Some medicines such as diuretics, antihistamines, decongestants and anticholinergics may cause dry, red eyes.
+Other medicines can also cause eye irritation or change the effectiveness of the lens.
 For example, sedatives can reduce the blink rate, which normally helps lubrication by washing tears around the lens.

 In general, you should use your normal wetting solution, or artificial tears, for lubrication.
 However, even artificial tears may cause some lens wearers initial discomfort if they are not ideally suited to the type of lens being worn.
 If you are experiencing problems with dry eyes, speak with your pharmacist who will be able to recommend a suitable lubricant.
 Contact an optometrist if there is any unusual or ongoing irritation, redness or pain, or if you are having problems with your eyesight.